 I asked him how the business was going.

 “Actually,” he said, “it’s been a bit tough for the last year or two.
 Things are slowing down.”
-The manager had opened a new branch a couple of years prior, he explained.
+The manager had opened a new branch in a different town a couple of years prior, he explained.
 It had failed.
-It was in a more upmarket town; “posh and middle class,” in Mike’s words.
+It was in a more upmarket location; “posh and middle class,” in Mike’s words.
 I’d been to the town once with my mother, years earlier.
-She bought an accessory for the Aga.
+She bought a chef’s pad for the Aga.

 “Everyone round there buys their stuff new off Amazon, so they don’t need Gameplayer,” said Mike.
 “Whereas a lot of the customers here don’t really know what the internet is.
-Likewise, sometimes the customers in the new shop would want to sell stuff, but we’d offer them £3 or whatever and they’d go ‘oh, well, I won’t bother then’.
-But the guys who in come in here, you know, £3 pays their electricity bill for another day.”
+Same with selling.
+Sometimes the customers in the new shop would want to sell stuff, but we’d offer them £3 or whatever and they’d go ‘oh, well, I won’t bother then’.
+But the guys who in come in here, you know, £3 keeps the lights on for another day.”

 A woman came in and asked if we had a copy of Frozen for her granddaughter.
 Mike suggested she try the Sainsbury’s around the corner.
 He had an easy repartee with customers, chatting, making jokes.
 I wondered if I’d been that good at it.

 “I feel sorry for a lot of them,” he said.
 “I think lots of people who come in here are just lonely.
 They want someone to talk to.
 I don’t mind.
 I’ve never got used to the smell, though.
 Some of these guys, Jesus, you wonder if they’ve had their water supply cut off.”

 “Do you get much aggro these days?”
 I asked.

 “Someone punched me once.
 I didn’t report it.
 He was ill.
 I still see the bloke wandering around, muttering to himself.”
 He told me about another guy who, following an altercation, smashed the shop window.
 The reinforced glass shattered his hand and Mike called an ambulance.